Aijus2022/READMI-EASY/README.md

 ## Motivation

-To provide a quick and easy way for developers to create a professional README for their projects.
+o provide a quick and easy way for developers to create a professional README for their projects.

 ## Why Build